Vehicle Code in Nevada

 The NRS even offers a text search feature, where you can type in any keyword and find statutes relating to that term.
 This can come in handy when you're searching for a specific law or regulation.

-The DMV has prepared an information page where it has broken down the sections of the Vehicle Code for your convenience.
+The Nevada DMV has prepared an information page where it has broken down the sections of the vehicle code for your convenience.
 Many sections contain clickable links to both the NRS and the NAC.

-Nevada is serious about safe driving and smooth-running administration by the DMV.
+Nevada is serious about safe driving and smooth-running administration by the Nevada DMV.
 Legislators are constantly writing new laws to clarify situations and increase drivers' protection on public highways.
-The following are some of the topics covered by the Vehicle Code:
+The following are some of the topics covered by the vehicle code: